-Rates in effect April 1, 2014.
-Under no circumstances shall this table replace the Distribution Tariff.
+Rates in effect April 1, 2015.
+Under no circumstances shall this table replace the Electricity Rates.

 Rates have three main components that represent the cost categories of electrical service.
 In this way, rates reflect the cost of meeting customer electricity demand.